 This strategy, while optimal based on the minimal cost of the training set, is sequential.
-That is, one must wait for the result of the first test before a next test could be determined.
-In some medical diagnosis, doctors cannot afford to wait the result of the first test before other tests can be done; they normally order a set of tests to be done at once.
-This "Optimal Batch Test" can be modeled in our decision tree easily.
-The basic idea is that when a testing case is stopped at the first attribute whose value is unknown, all unknown values under that attribute must be obtained.
+That is, one must wait for the result of the first test before the next test can be determined.
+In medical diagnoses, doctors often cannot wait for the result of the first test before other tests can be done; they normally order a set of tests to be done at once.
+A "Batch Test" strategy can be modeled easily into our decision tree.
+When a test case is stopped at the first attribute whose value is unknown, all unknown values under that attribute must be obtained.
 Clearly this strategy will return the same prediction as OST (i.e., same misclassification cost), but it would incur a higher test cost.

 The second strategy uses the same decision to make prediction, but it stipulates that no further tests should be done.
-More specifically, when a testing example is stopped at an attribute whose value is unknown, it stops right there, and uses the ratio of positive and negative examples in that (internal) node to predict the testing example (recall that these ratios are calculated based on training cases which also have unknown values at this node).
-Using the same example, when the testing example stops at the node A6, it would predict that the testing example is of class for the node A6 (which is positive by $P \times FN > N \times FP$ i.e. $230 \times 800 > 102 \times 800$).
+More specifically, when a test example is stopped at an attribute whose value is unknown, it stops right there, and uses the ratio of positive and negative examples in that (internal) node to predict the test example (recall that these ratios are calculated based on training cases which also have unknown values at this node).
+Using the same example, when the test example stops at the node A6, it would predict that the test example is of class for the node A6 (which is positive by $P \times FN > N \times FP$ i.e. $230 \times 800 > 102 \times 800$ ).
 As no test is done, there is no test cost.
 The total cost is thus 0 here.

 The third strategy is a variation of the second strategy.
-Instead of stopping at the node whose attributes value is unknown in the testing case, this strategy will "split" the testing case into fractions according to the training examples, and go down all branches simultaneously.
+Instead of stopping at the node whose attribute value is unknown in the test case, this strategy will "split" the test case into fractions according to the training examples, and go down all branches simultaneously.
 The final class is a weighted sum of the class in each branch.
 Note that this is essentially C4.5's strategy in dealing with missing values.
-Notice that even though the testing case goes down from the attribute with a cost, there is no testing cost involved, as it merely "guesses" the values of the attributes.
-Using the same example to illustrate this strategy, the testing case will not stop at node A6 this time; instead, it will distribute into four branches with a ratio 107/108/6/111.
+Using the same example to illustrate this strategy, the test case will not stop at node A6 this time; instead, it will distribute into four branches with a ratio 107/108/6/111.
 The first two branches make a correct prediction with no misclassification cost.
 The last branch makes a wrong prediction, with a misclassification cost of 800.
 The third branch encounters another unknown value, so it is distributed further down in the tree, with a ratio of 1/1/2/2.
 The first two branches make a wrong prediction (costing 800), while the next two branches make a correct prediction.
-With the total number of 432 (230+102) training examples in the tree building, the weighted cost for this testing example is thus: $800 \times (1+1+111)/432 =$ 209.3.
+With the total number of 332 (230+102) training examples in the tree building, the weighted cost for this test example is thus: $800 \times (1+1+111)/332 = 272.3$ .

 The fourth and final strategy also stipulates that no further tests should be done, but it utilizes the existing attribute values to the full extent.
-More specifically, for each testing example, a new (and different) decision tree is built dynamically from all of the training examples with only those attributes whose values are known in the testing example.
-In this way, the new decision tree only uses attributes with known values in the testing example. and thus, no new test would be needed during the testing.
-As an example, as A2, A4, and A5 are the only known attributes, a new decision tree using the training examples with A2, A4, and A5 as attributes will be built as in Figure 5.
-From this tree, the testing examples can easily be classified by the tree, as values of attributes used in the tree are all known in the testing example.
-In this case, as A5's value is 2, it goes down to the second branch, and predicts N. It thus incurs a misclassification cost of 800.
+For each test example, a new (and different) decision tree is built dynamically from all of the training examples with only those attributes whose values are known in the test example.
+In this way, the new decision tree only uses attributes with known values in the test example, and thus, no new test is needed.
+As an example, as A2, A4, and A5 are the only known attributes, a new decision tree (not shown here) using the training examples with A2, A4, and A5 as attributes will be built.
+From this tree, we obtain that the total cost is 800.